Learn how to build cabinets yourself to save you money on your next remodel.

 - Pocket hole jig

 - You can build your cabinet boxes the more traditional way with rabbets and dados, but pocket holes are quicker, easier, and very strong.
 Plus all the pocket holes are completely hidden so no one will ever know you did it the easy way.
+Find the best Kreg pocket hole jig for you here.

 - Miter saw